 - Applicant should be active as an Advanced Practice Registered Nurse in your state of practice

 - Copy of actual license is required

 - Active national certification as a nurse practitioner

 - Copy of actual certificate showing expiration date is required

 - Masters degree in Nursing (MSN) from a regionally accredited institution

 - Program accreditation by the CCNE or ACEN (formerly NLNAC)

 - Minimum graduate GPA of 3.30

-Important Note: Supplemental items such as licensure, resume, letter of recommendation, enrollment selection form (if applicable) and certifications should be updated with each new application unless prior submitted documents have been approved for use by the nursing admissions team.
+The resume, professional licensure, and certification should be updated with each new application unless prior submitted documents have been approved for use by the nursing admissions team.